Caring for Someone With Mesothelioma

 Although mesothelioma mainly affects those over the age of 70, younger mesothelioma patients may be able to rely on their parents for care.
 If the patient is married, parents can support the spouse’s caregiver duties.
 In other cases, a parent may serve as a primary caregiver.

 Sometimes, friends and extended family may not be sure how to help.
-They can start by staying in regular communication with a patient and their mesothelioma caregivers.
+They can start by staying in regular communication with the patient and their mesothelioma caregivers.

-Get help caring for your own needs so you are best equipped to take care of your loved one — download our Free Self-Care for Caregivers Guide now.
+Get help caring for your own needs so you are best equipped to take care of your loved one — download our Free Mesothelioma Self Care for Caregivers Guide now.

 Long-Distance Mesothelioma Caregiving